ricksonoliveira/shopping-list-challenge/README.md

 ShoppingList is a pure elixir handmade challenge proposed by [Stone](https://www.stone.com.br/), with the purpose to fully distribute values from a given shopping list between the list's buyers.

-In this service good pratices were used such as: Linter, Formatation, Tests Coverage, Github Flow (Merges, Pull requests), and functional programming paradigms
+In this service good pratices were used for code qualtity such as: Linter, Formatation, Tests Coverage, Github Flow (Merges, Pull requests), and functional programming paradigms

 ## **Index**